 To the Swiss Riviera with Aston Martin expert Jonathan Hartop

-For over 13 years, Jonathan Hartop worked as the MD of the official Aston Martin importer in Switzerland.
-But an inkling that the affluent town of Lausanne on the so-called Swiss Riviera was a prime hub for the brutish British beauties prompted him to go it alone and establish Aston Riviera Cars in 2008.
+An inkling that the affluent town of Lausanne on the so-called Swiss Riviera was a prime hub for the brutish British beauties prompted Jonathan Hartop to establish Aston Riviera Cars in 2008.
 A lifelong Aston Martin enthusiast, Hartop has earned a fantastic reputation for his old-school manner and fantastic customer service, attributes that are facilitated by the company’s relatively small scale.
 We visited Hartop on a sadly overcast day in Lausanne to talk all things Aston Martin.
 Naturally, we couldn’t go all that way and not experience some of the incredible coastal roads the region has to offer.
 A gorgeous baby-blue Aston Martin V8 Volante was an appropriately glamorous weapon of choice.

 What are your earliest automotive memories?